vivaansinghvi07/dreamberd-interpreter/README.md

 - Create `access_index` and `assign_index` for builtin types.
 - Different variable behavior for different modifier keywords.
 - Debugging.
-- Optimize the when statement to run intelligently.

 Shouldn't be too tricky :D